 What can I expect?

 We try to maintain a relaxed atmosphere, and at the same time create a structure that fosters one’s awareness.
-Sean teaches from his individual experience and in a personal manner – so sometimes the conversation is intimate and direct.
+The instructor speaks from his individual experience and in a personal manner – so sometimes the conversation is intimate and direct.
 Sometimes nothing needs to be said.
 This is not a “canned” situation where one’s ego expectations are fulfilled – this is an environment that could certainly disappoint your usual expectation while inspiring your deeper connection to a greater potential.
 First and foremost, we meditate; we are a “practicing lineage”.

 What does it cost to attend?